a-thind/ideogram/README.md

 # Usage
-To start using the ideogram library, type the following in R:
+To start using the ideogram library in the R environment, type the following in R:
 ```
 library(ideogram)
 ```